Zitong-Jin/PathRadar/README.md

 ## What is PathRadar?

 PathRadar is an algorithm that classifies ASes into core and shell categories and uses the progressive learning process (PLP) for AS path inference, which enables the inference of AS-level paths, prefix-level paths, as well as non-valley-free paths.
-You can learn more about PathRadar in IMC 2024.
+You can learn more about PathRadar in INFOCOM 2025.

 ## Quickstart